MadSciEnts/MadSciEnts.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Sci-Ents:
+Mad-Sci-Ents:

--The Science of Entertainment
+-The Maddening Science of Entertainment

 I'm a 20+ yr veteran of the VFX/Animation industry.